 Cleveland Lakefront Nature Preserve

-The Cleveland Lakefront Nature Preserve is located directly behind the Ohio Department of Natural Resources (ODNR) office at 8701 Lakeshore Boulevard NE, Cleveland, OH 44108.
-When traveling north on Dr. Martin Luther King Jr. Boulevard, follow the road to the right as it becomes Lakeshore Boulevard heading east and make the first left into the ODNR parking lot.
-Proceed on foot around the west side of the ODNR office to the Nature Preserve entrance.
+The CLNP is located directly behind the Cleveland Metroparks Lakefront Office at 8701 Lakeshore Blvd.
+NE, Cleveland, OH 44108.
+When traveling north on Dr. Martin L. King, Jr. Blvd., follow the road to the right as it becomes Lakeshore Blvd. heading east and make the first left into the Metroparks parking lot.
+Proceed on foot around the west side of the office to the CLNP entrance.

 For additional information, please contact Linda Sternheimer, Director, Urban Planning & Engagement, at 216-377-1348.